chelseanbr/aih-project/README.md

-# Fine-Tuning a Large Language Model for Layperson Medical Question Answering
+# Rejection Sampling for Medical MCQ Generation and Fine-Tuning TinyLlaMA for Layperson QA